Exponential moments of affine processes: Proofs for complex moments of affine processes

-individually for each $i \in I$ and with some non-negative convex $g_i(.)$ that is finite on $\cY$.
+individually for each $i \in I$ and with some nonnegative convex $g_i(\cdot)$ that is finite on $\cY$.
 In addition we may split $R_i(u)$ into the drift part, the diffusion part, a small-jump part and a large-jump part and show the inequality for each part separately.
 The drift and the large jump-part are the easiest to deal with.
-Using the Cauchy-Schwarz inequality we infer the existence of a positive constant $C$ such that
+Using the Cauchy--Schwarz inequality we infer the existence of a positive constant $C$ such that

 and